faboo/DbDiver/readme.md

 TODO
 ----

-* Find in the Lookup tab is broken; a proper implementation is unfortunately a bit complicated.
 * Need a method for editing table data in place (mostly done).
 	* It would be nice if adding a row with FKs provided a way to search for appropriate foreign rows.
-* Need a method for crawling the relationships between concrete rows of data.
-	* Started!
 * Oracle, MySQL, and PostgreSQL support.
 	* MySQL is now supported.